By: Cory Yager, Ex-law enforcement officer and legal book author on criminal defense issues

 Contact a Law Firm Near Me with Top Attorney Ratings for a FREE Lawyer Consultation

 If you are facing felony or misdemeanor charges, contact our law office.
 You need an experienced criminal law attorney in your corner.

 Limit your search for legal representation to award-winning criminal law defense experts.
 Thorough investigation is the first tool for weakening the Prosecutor’s case against you.

 Call today for your FREE consultation at (404) 567-5515.
+Our Atlanta criminal lawyers are here for you.
 Ask for Larry Kohn or the author of this article, Cory Yager.